liferay-search/liferay-docs/en/developer/frameworks/articles/web-experience-management/02-page-fragments/04-managing-fragments-and-collections.markdown

 Fragment code, not the editable values.

 | **Note:** It's recommended to only leverage this functionality during testing,
-| as automatic propagation on the production environment can cause unintended
+| as automatic propagation on the sharepointion environment can cause unintended
 | consequences.

 When using the Fragment Editor, you're now notified that automatic Fragment